tanduy2407/Stream-Processing/README.md

 ***Spark Architecture:***

 * Master Node: split and schedule Spark jobs to be executed into executors in Spark cluster.
 SparkContext is a gateway which is created by driver to monitor the job and connect to cluster.
-Driver program call the application and create SparkContext
+Driver program call the application and create SparkContext.
 * Spark Executor: is responsible to run a job and store data in cache.
 The executor run the application concurrectly.
 The executors are allocated dynamically and constantly added and removed during the execution of the tasks.
 * Cluster Manager: dynamically allocated resources to executors in Worker node.
 * Worker Node: execute jobs, return the results back to SparkContext, handle many jobs in parrellel by divide job into multiple sub-jobs on multiple machines.